LittleGreyCells/escheme-compiled/README.md

 ## Two Worlds

-In escheme _compiled_ evaluation can move freely between the interpreter and byte code evaluator (BCE).
-This is another SICP (Ch5) goal realized and offers the developer the option of choosing intepretation during development and compilation for system delivery.
+In escheme _compiled_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
+This is a SICP goal realized and offers the developer the option of choosing intepretation during development and compilation for system delivery.